lambdaclass/concrete/research/stdlib/execution-cost.md

 ## Recommended Order

-1. Level 1 structural reports — low cost, high value, fits existing `--report` infrastructure
-2. Loop bound annotation design — prerequisite for Level 2
-3. Level 2 abstract cost estimation — moderate cost, useful for scheduling and regression detection
-4. Integration with concurrency design — cost bounds inform scheduling strategy
-5. Level 3 only if there is a specific real-time target that demands it — and even then, prefer integrating with OTAWA or similar rather than building from scratch
+1. R-0444's parser combinators provide a real bounded-loop forcing workload.
+2. R-0445 ships one source-scoped structural/symbolic resource certificate and
+   explicit unknown reasons.
+3. R-0244 upgrades useful bounds into obligations; R-0224/R-0248 bridge and enforce named target stack budgets.
+4. R-0416–R-0419 correlate source facts with measurements without relabeling source steps as time.
+5. Level 3 proceeds only for a specific deterministic target, preferably by exporting annotations to an existing WCET tool.

 ## Bottom Line

 Concrete's design makes cost analysis much more tractable than in most languages.
 The right approach is:

-- Level 1 is a natural extension of the audit output story
+- structural and symbolic source-resource facts are a natural extension of the audit output story
-- Level 2 is feasible and valuable for bounded functions
+- useful bounds must name their source cost model, assumptions, and completeness
 - Level 3 is a trap unless you integrate with existing tools

 The biggest leverage is making cost *visible*, not making it *perfect*.